iluwatar/java-design-patterns/extension-objects/README.md

 The Extension Objects pattern allows for the flexible extension of an object's behavior without modifying its structure, by attaching additional objects that can dynamically add new functionality.

-In this example, we have three types of units: `SoldierUnit`, `SergeantUnit`, and `CommanderUnit`.
+In this Java implementation, we have three types of units: `SoldierUnit`, `SergeantUnit`, and `CommanderUnit`.
 Each unit can have extensions that provide additional functionality.
 The extensions are `SoldierExtension`, `SergeantExtension`, and `CommanderExtension`.

 The `Unit` class is the base class for all units.
 It has a method `getUnitExtension` that returns an extension object based on the extension name.